mattazz/npc-gen/README.md

 ![Sample](public/images/sample.gif)

 ## to-do:

+- [ ] Learn how to use Environment Variables in gh pages for default AI key

 - [ ] add more customizable options (age, added history (for AI to learn from))
   - [x] Custom Name
   - [x] Custom History